-At the August CEOtoCEO breakfast, Tom Gobeille of National Computing Architects and two members of the FBI cyber task force asked business owners one important question: “Does your business know what to do in response to a cyber attack?”
+At the August CEOtoCEO breakfast, Tom Gobeille of Network Computing Architects and two members of the FBI cyber task force asked business owners one important question: “Does your business know what to do in response to a cyber attack?”
 Cyber attacks on businesses of any size are growing in quantity as well as in scope.
 It’s not just large companies with massive amounts of data who are targeted.
 It’s also small businesses, individuals, even entire nations.
 And the consequences of an attack aren’t as simple as many might think.
 Aside from the headache, there is massive financial loss that too often accompanies a cyber breach, stemming from loss of business, intellectual property theft, mitigation service expenses, and business disruption.

 So what can you do to protect your business?